Unreleased Amiga Shoot ‘Em Up Shenandoah Out Now

 Every now and then a game gets canceled without anyone even noticing it, Shenandoah: Daughter Of The Stars was not one of those as everyone was talking about it from the very first time the developer showed the game off in public (or rather at one of the largest demo parties in 1993) till the end of the commercial life of the Amiga had run out and then some, I recall we spoke about this game as late as at the first German demo party I attended to (1996) thanks to one of the guys there sharing a preview with me (preview included at the bottom of the article).

-In 2014 one of the developers dug out his Amiga and found all the assets and the project intact on some floppy disks (HDD?) and decided to give the game project a second chance.
-The team had worked on it for more than 20 months after all, and the game still had a lot to offer in today’s “euro shooter” and indie market.
+In 2014, one of the developers dusted off his old Amiga and discovered that all the original assets and project files were still intact on a few floppy disks (or perhaps a hard drive).
+Inspired by this find, he decided to give the game a second chance.
+After all, the team had already spent more than 20 months developing it, and it still had plenty of potential in the growing “Euro shooter” and indie scene.

-The game got a new engine but all original assets were used and were put on Steam Greenlight.
+The game was rebuilt using a new engine while retaining all the original assets, and was later submitted to Steam Greenlight.

 30 YEARS AFTER THE FIRST PUBLIC PREVIEW, IT GOT YET ANOTHER RELEASE – 1993: SHENANDOAH.

-1993: Shenandoah did get a stealthy release on PlayStation 4 in February 2023, but yes it was indeed released on Switch a few years back but that must have been even stealthier as I haven’t heard a thing about it until today when I started doing some research for this article.
+The game received a quiet, almost stealthy release on PlayStation 4 in February 2023.
+It had apparently launched on the Nintendo Switch a few years earlier, though that release must have been even more under the radar — I hadn’t heard a single word about it until I started researching for this article.

 14 LEVELS.
 25 WEAPONS, UPGRADES, 11 HUGE BOSSES, 4 PLAYER CO-OP, 100 ENEMIES.